 What is Hauptwerk?

-is highly advanced software designed to provide a platform for the
+highly advanced software designed to provide a platform for

-virtual realization of the wide selection of sample sets available of
+the virtual realization of the wide selection of sample sets

 the console and the computer.